-Learn how to plan a road trip with Roadtrippers.
-This free app and website makes planning your road trip easy and fun!
+Roadtrippers road trip planner app and website is a cool tool makes planning a road trip easy and fun!

 Now the ease of planning a road trip is at your fingertips and it's immediate.
 There are so many tools and apps that it's almost harder to get lost than it is to find somewhere to go.